Pauan/programming-notes/Nulan/Type system.rst

 I saved the best for last: there's one more place where we can use types, and it's where all the magic happens.
 Nulan has *generic functions*, which are sometimes called *multimethods* in other languages.
 If you don't know what a generic function/multimethod is, it's basically a function that changes its behavior based on the type of its arguments.

 But wait, didn't we just do that with pattern matching?
-Yes, but the cases were fixed: we did one thing with Integers and another thing with Positives.
+Yes, but the cases were fixed: we did one thing with ``Integer`` and another thing with ``Positive``.
 But what if we want to add more cases?
 We'd have to go in and change the source code.
 Generic functions let you add more behavior to a function *without changing the source code*.

 How does it work?
 First, you use the ``generic`` macro to create a generic function::